 Who am I?

-You might be thinking, “Wait, what’s that you said about being pretty normal?”
+You might be thinking, “Wait, what’s that you said about being a lot like me?”

-Unless you hang around with blind people a lot, (and if you do, then good for you, we’re a lot of fun), you probably can’t help thinking that there’s a certain otherness that characterizes people with noticeable disabilities like blindness.
+Unless you hang around with blind people a lot, you probably can’t help thinking that there’s a certain otherness that characterizes people with visible disabilities like blindness.
 In some ways that’s true.
-We definitely lead altered lives.
-We walk around with long white sticks (or maddeningly cute doggies you’re not allowed to pet), and we bump into stuff.
-We also tend to possess a lot of things that talk.
+We definitely stand out.
+We walk around with long white sticks (or maddeningly cute doggies you’re not allowed to pet), and we possess a lot of devices that talk.
+And blind people like me, who have other, less visible disabilities on board, deal with a lot of little-known issues we simply don’t discuss often enough.

 That said, we’re just like you.
 We have the same fears, hopes, aspirations, and ambitions that “normal” people do.
 We go to college, and work, and have kids, and play sports, and keep house, and hang out with friends, and do all that “normal” stuff.

-Sometimes I run into doorways and walls and cabinet doors with frightening force.
-If you see me with a black eye, it was an inanimate object, not my boyfriend, promise.
+I want you to know that I occasionally run into doorways and walls and cabinet doors with frightening force.
+If you see me with a black eye, it was an inanimate object, not my husband, promise.
 Sometimes I drop things and then crawl around for a dog’s age trying to find them.
 Sometimes I miss spots when I clean my house.
 Sometimes I accidentally throw whites in with my coloured laundry.
 These are the minor things.

-Sometimes, it’s really tough to get hired because nobody believes I can work.
+I also want you to know that it’s really tough to get hired because so many believe I can’t work.
 Sometimes, people treat me like I’m invisible or inhuman, because they perceive me to be fundamentally different and, by extension, inferior.
 Sometimes, people talk about me like I’m not there.
 Sometimes, people complain because I’m “a drain on the system”.
 Sometimes, I feel desperately lonely and misunderstood.
-Sometimes, I really, really hate being blind.
+Sometimes, I really, really resent being disabled.
 This ain’t a picnic in the sun…sometimes.

-Mostly, though, I’m pretty normal, like I said.
 I’m writing this blog because if I can make one person understand what my life is like, then I’ve succeeded.
 If I can make one person realize that we’re not so different, inferior, invisible, then my time hasn’t been wasted.
-I don’t speak for all blind people, but I do know how they often feel, whether they’ll admit it or not.
+I don’t speak for all disabled people, but I do know that my story is very much like many others.

 If you’re still with me, stick around.
 Who knows?
 You might learn something; and if you don’t learn anything, I might at least make you laugh.